dlbewley/dlbewley.github.io/_posts/2018-11-21-OpenStack-Heat-Orchestration-Templates-Howto-Part-1.md

 Save that to a file called `example-1.yaml`.
 Edit the default flavor and image values to match what exists in your cloud.

-Now create a stack from from the template.
+Now create a stack from the template.
 The command looks like this:

 ```bash
 $ openstack stack create -t <template_filename.yaml> <resultant_stack_name>